The shift: from “Botox near me” to “ask the AI”

 Consumer demand is surging.
 ASAPS reports a 54% increase in minimally invasive cosmetic procedures between 2019 and 2024.
 The neurotoxin market alone grew 19% year-over-year in 2024.
 Millennials and Gen Z are driving new patient volumes at rates the industry has never seen.
 This growing demand means more patients are researching treatments online — and increasingly through AI.

 The competitive landscape is consolidating.
-Private equity investment in aesthetic medicine practices exceeded $2 billion in 2024 (PitchBook data), with PE-backed platforms like SkinSpirit, Aesthetic Partners, and AestheticCare acquiring independent practices at an accelerating pace.
+Private equity investment in aesthetic medicine practices exceeded $2 billion in 2024 (PitchBook data), with PE-backed platforms acquiring independent practices at an accelerating pace.
 These PE-backed groups have the resources to invest in digital content and AI visibility strategies.
 Independent medspas that don’t build their own AI presence risk being permanently outpaced.

-For a medspa generating $2 million in annual revenue, 5% of new patient acquisition shifting to AI means approximately $100,000 in annual revenue is influenced by AI recommendations.
-If AI recommends a national chain or simply recommends the product without mentioning a provider, those patients never discover your practice.
+For a medspa generating $2 million in annual revenue, even 5% of new patient acquisition shifting to AI means approximately $100,000 in annual revenue is influenced by AI recommendations.
 Over three years, that’s $300,000 in revenue at risk — from a single channel shift.

 Multi-location medspa groups face an even larger calculation.
 A 10-location group with the same assumptions could see $1 million+ in annual revenue influenced by AI — with almost none of it flowing to their practices if AI doesn’t know they exist.